Anomaly-free scale symmetry and gravity

 It has been shown that this Higgs-dilaton Lagrangian can solve all the observational problems of the Standard Model (such as inflation, neutrino masses, baryon asymmetry of the Universe, and Dark Matter), provided the scale symmetry is spontaneously broken (for discussion of inflation see \cite{Garcia-Bellido:2011kqb}, and for review of other problems \cite{Boyarsky:2009ix}).
 It is of crucial importance that the non-minimal couplings of the Higgs and dilaton fields to the Ricci scalar are not constrained by any value ($-\frac{1}{6}$ for the Weyl symmetry).
 We note also that the massless dilaton does not lead to the fifth force and thus is harmless from the experimental point of view \cite{Wetterich:1987fm, Wetterich:1987fk,Shaposhnikov:2008xb,Ferreira:2016kxi}.

 {\em Conclusions.}---In this Letter, we found that the anomaly-free extension of the conformal symmetry of flat space-time to curved space-time reduces to the scale symmetry.
 If this symmetry is spontaneously broken, it is consistent with all available experiments and observations and thus may play a role as the global symmetry of Nature.
 All other subgroups of Weyl transformations cannot be made non-anomalous even if the renormalization procedure is preserving the Weyl symmetry.
 Thus, in this framework, the conformal symmetry appears to be an accidental symmetry of the Standard Model with the dilaton, being exact only for the action containing at most two derivatives.

 Several important and very challenging problems need to be solved to complete the effective field theory picture discussed in this Letter.
-One of them is the reason for the existence of the flat direction along the dilaton field, required for the very possibility of spontaneous breaking of scale symmetry.
-This is related closely to the cosmological constant problem.
-Yet another difficult task is building the connection between the low energy effective theory with spontaneously broken scale symmetry with some theory at high energy where the scale invariance is restored.
+One of the problems is connected to the tiny value of the cosmological constant which requires an extremely small value of the dilaton self-coupling $\lambda$.
+Yet another difficult task is building the connection between the low-energy effective theory with spontaneously broken scale symmetry with some theory at high energy where the scale invariance is restored.